 MM Number Description Biological Resources MM BIO-1 Prior to initiation of ground-disturbing activities, special-status plant surveys will be conducted by a qualified biologist familiar with the species' biology and habitat requirements in suitable habitat in the project area.
 The surveys shall be conducted in the appropriate bloom season prior to the commencement of construction, when plants are evident and identifiable.
 The surveys will be conducted in accordance with applicable California Native Plant Society (CNPS), California Department of Fish and Wildlife (CDFW), and U.S. Fish and Wildlife Service (USFWS) survey protocols.
 If no special-status plant species are observed during preconstruction surveys, no further mitigation is necessary.
 If special-status plant species are observed, the population(s) shall be avoided to the maximum extent practicable and flagged during construction to ensure avoidance.
 If avoidance is not possible, appropriate relocation, seed collection and establishment, or other mitigation measures approved in coordination CDFW and/or USFWS, as appropriate, shall be implemented.
+Where special-status plant species are observed, and if deemed appropriate by the qualified biologist, vehicle-washing stations would be stationed at site access points.
+All vehicles and equipment entering and leaving the project site will be washed to minimize the spread of non-native invasive plants.
 MM BIO-2 This mitigation measure is an extension to Applicant Proposed Measure (APM) BIO-7.
 Where impacts from construction activities result in permanent loss of function or permanent change to vernal pool species habitat, Pacific Gas and Electric Company (PG&E) will provide off-site compensation.
 Impacts to vernal pool species habitat will be compensated at a minimum ratio of 1 acre preserved or created for each acre of disturbance.
 PG&E will provide this compensatory habitat at an off-site location, which may include acquiring mitigation credits at a U.S. Fish and Wildlife Service (USFWS)-approved conservation area that supports vernal pool fairy shrimp.
 This mitigation ratio may be refined as appropriate during the future federal Endangered Species Act (ESA) Section 7 or Section 10 consultation process conducted for the project.
-MM BIO-3 Where impacts from construction activities result in permanent loss of function or permanent change to northern hardpan vernal pool habitat Pacific Gas and Electric Company (PG&E) will provide off-site compensation.
-Impacts to northern hardpan vernal pool habitat will be compensated at a minimum ratio of 1 acre preserved or created for each acre impacted by the project.
-PG&E will provide this compensatory habitat

-Table 2Mitigation Measures
+Table 2 Mitigation Measures